What are Spatial Regression Models?

 Each dot represents the GPS position of marsh deer.
 Visually, there appears to be fewer marsh deer near roads and campgrounds.
 Another observation is that marsh deer appear denser in cells D2 and D3 where wetlands are present.

 This hotspot map confirms fewer deer close to roads to a degree of less than -2 standard deviations from the mean.
 Marsh deer are denser near cells D2.
-Other than these two low and hotspots, there doesn’t appear to be any more spatial patterns in the study area.
+Other than these two low and hotspots, there don’t appear to be any more spatial patterns in the study area.

 - Why are there so many deer in these hot spots?

 - What are some of the factors that contribute to these hot spots?

 We can answer these types of questions using regression analysis.
 Let’s use spatial regression to model spatial relationships between marsh deer and land features.

 Ordinary Least Square (OLS) Regression